huggingface/trl/docs/source/online_dpo_trainer.md

 * `objective/rlhf_reward`: The mean RLHF reward, which is `score - non_score_reward`.
 * `objective/scores`: The mean scores returned by the reward model / environment.
 * `objective/scores_margin`: The mean score margin (according to the external reward model) between the chosen and rejected completions.
+* `rewards/accuracies`: The accuracies of the online DPO's implicit reward model.
 * `rewards/chosen`: The mean reward (according to online DPO's implicit reward model)of the chosen completions.
 * `rewards/rejected`: The mean reward (according to online DPO's implicit reward model) of the rejected completions.
-* `rewards/accuracies`: The accuracies of the online DPO's implicit reward model.
 * `rewards/margins`: The mean reward margin (according to online DPO's implicit reward model) between the chosen and rejected completions.
 * `logps/chosen`: The mean log probabilities of the chosen completions.
 * `logps/rejected`: The mean log probabilities of the rejected completions.
-* `val/contain_eos_token`: The fraction of completions which contain an EOS token.
+* `val/contain_eos+token`: The fraction of completions which contain and EOS token.
+* `lr`: lr: The current learning rate used by the optimizer.

 ## Cookbook